braincraft-gmbh/ansible-lxc/README.md

 Role Name
 =========

-This role automates the setup of LXC hosts with the needed packages, create containers and setup the networking and forwarding rules.
+A role to provision LXC containers, with network setup and support for ZFS.

 Requirements
 ------------

-This role is designed and tested for Debian 9 (stretch).

 The role requires a host setup with LXC and with an available interface (e.g.
 `lxcbr0`).
 The role should be delegated to the host(s) where the containers are